Flexibility Exercises list: 5 Tips on How to Build Flexibility Fast

 5. Get regular bodywork.
 Thai massage, Feldenkrais, Rolfing, and Myotherapy help to smooth out muscular knots and scar tissue.
 Once a month is good, once a week is better.

 The more you stretch, the more you will benefit.
-Consequently, you will increase your flexibility and greatly reduce the chances of injury.
-Most people know this already, but we must apply in Bruce Lee’s words, ‘Knowing is not enough.
+Consequently, you will increase your Flexibility and significantly reduce the chances of injury.
+Of course, most people know this already, but in Bruce Lee’s words, we must say, ‘Knowing is not enough.